gewoehnlich/sccli/README.md

 # soundcloud-for-personal-use

-## there are much better CLI soundcloud API wrappers out there
-## but this one is mine
+## there are much better CLI soundcloud API wrappers out there, but this one is mine